 We are committed to helping patients, doctors, and the community manage and treat vein disease.

-Phlebology is the field of medicine that deals with vein diseases and disorders.
-Although an established field in Europe for more than 50 years, serious interest in phlebology has only developed over the past two decades.
-In 2005, phlebology was recognized by the American Medical Association as a medical practice specialty.
-The American College of Phlebology (ACP) was founded in 1985 and was established to improve the standard of patient care related to the treatment of vein disorders.
-ACP members, such as Dr. Abernethy, are physicians and allied healthcare professionals with backgrounds in various specialties, who share a common interest and expertise in the diagnosis and treatment of vein disease.
+Venous medicine is a specialty that deals with vein diseases and disorders.
+Although an established field in Europe for more than 50 years, serious interest in varicose vein disease has only developed over the past two decades.
+In 2005, phlebology (or venous medicine) was recognized by the American Medical Association as a medical practice specialty.
+The American Venous and Lymphatic Society (AVLS) was founded in 1985 (formerly known as the American College of Phlebology) and was established to improve the standard of patient care related to the treatment of vein disorders.
+AVLS members, such as Dr. Abernethy, are physicians and allied healthcare professionals with backgrounds in various specialties, who share a common interest and expertise in the diagnosis and treatment of vein disease.